 Hooters - Is this the perfect Nottingham stag weekend dinner ever?!?
 Beers, burgers and boobs, what more does a lad need in life?
 Find out more...

 Robin Hood - Fact or fiction he's still one of the greatest English folk heroes and subject of so many movie incarnations.
 Plus Robin and his Merry Men makes great stag fancy dress.

 Tilt - Fans of The Blues Brothers will love this awesome blues bar for its subtle but intimate atmosphere.
 Any stags that tell you that cocktails aren't manly have clearly never tried a 1796 Old Fashioned.

-HP Sauce - Nottingham shopkeeper Frederick Gibson Garter came up with the recipe for HP Sauce and future hangover breakfast staple in 1895 and simultaneously began 115 years of 'red or brown' arguments over the breakfast table.
+HP Sauce - Nottingham shopkeeper Frederick Gibson Garter came up with the recipe for HP Sauce and future hangover breakfast staple in 1895 and simultaneously began thousands of 'red or brown' bacon roll related arguments.

 Oceana - Gentlemen, prepare to party!
 Oceana is absolutely massive and you'd be forgiven for temporarily thinking you'd traded Nottingham for Ibiza in the throes of one of these gigantic club nights.